-Graduates have pursued advanced degrees in a variety of fields, including teaching, international trade, law, linguistics and administration.
+Our graduates pursue advanced degrees in a variety of fields, including teaching, educational leadership, tourism, cultural heritage, filmmaking, artists, writers, Peace Corps, international relations and trade, law, linguistics, business and administration.